nishantBoro/split-it-easy-android/README.md

 ## Algorithm used for settling debts:

 Calculate Balances: Find the balance of everyone in the group.
 Balance is the net amount of money someone owes or is owed from the group.
-Ex: \
+Ex:
+### Initially:
 Member Expenses(Contributions made by the member) \
 ----------- --------- \
 A&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;500 \